martinring/thesis/src/4-Timing.md

 safety property.](simple-building.svg){#fig:simple-unsafe width=50%}

 This rather innocuous specification allows some subtle effects.
-Consider the simple building in [#fig:simple-unsafe]; the depicted situation violates the safety property, as in case of an emergency, we cannot disable access control and open the doors in such a fashion that neither user A or user B are allowed to access rooms they are not authorized to (rooms b and a, respectively), and both are able to get to a safe room (s).
+Consider the simple building in [#fig:simple-unsafe].
+The depicted situation violates the safety property, as in case of an emergency, we cannot disable access control and open the doors in such a fashion that neither user A or user B are allowed to access rooms they are not authorized to (rooms b and a, respectively), and at the same time both are able to get to a safe room (s).

 Hence, we need to prevent a situation like this from happening.
 This could be done by